tukendra/Blockchain-Drug-Supply-Chain/README.md

 1. A stakeholder submits drug-supply-chain information through the React frontend.
 2. MetaMask supplies the blockchain account used for the transaction.
-3. The Fog/Edge backend validates the submitted data.
+3. The Fog backend validates the submitted data.
 4. Duplicate and data-quality checks are performed.
 5. Detailed off-chain data is stored in IPFS.
 6. IPFS returns a Content Identifier (CID).